juntagrico/juntagrico-assignment-request/README.md

 ## Configuration

-When requesting an assignment, members can select the person that can confirm that they did a job.
+When requesting an assignment, members can select the person (confirmer) that can confirm that they did a job.
 To add people to this selection you will have to add this permission to that user: `juntagrico_assignment_request | Arbeitseinsatz Anfrage | Kann selbständige Arbeitseinsätze bestätigen`

+If you want to allow an activity area coordinator to confirm requests, but only on the areas they coordinate, add this permission to that user: `juntagrico_assignment_request | Arbeitseinsatz Anfrage | Kann selbständige Arbeitseinsätze im eigenen Tätigkeitsbereich bestätigen`

 Only the selected confirmer, will be informed about the request by email and can see the request.